-reportable conduct means misconduct or an improper state of affairs or circumstances at or in relation to Cancer Council, or conduct engaged in by Cancer Council or any of its officers of employees which:
+reportable conduct means misconduct or an improper state of affairs or circumstances at or in relation to Cancer Council, or conduct engaged in by Cancer Council or any of its officers or workers which:

-(a) constitutes an offence against or contravention of any Commonwealth laws, including the Corporations Act, the Charities Act 2013 (Cth), or worker means all Cancer Council personnel including its employees, contractors, consultants, agents and volunteers.
+(a) constitutes an offence against or contravention of any Commonwealth laws, whistleblowing means an individual with inside knowledge of an organisation reporting misconduct, illegal activity or an improper state of affairs within that organisation worker means any person Cancer Council employs or engages, including paid employees, volunteers, contractors, consultants, visiting academics student and intern placements.

-(b) represents a danger to the public, or the financial system.
+- including the Corporations Act, the Charities Act 2013 (Cth), or - (b) represents a danger to the public, or the financial system.